-It was four in the morning when Dyatlov grabbed computer printouts and delivered them to Viktor Bryukhanov — the plant’s director — who later told Moscow that the reactor was still intact when it had actually blown to pieces and released a graphite fire onto the roof and lawn of the building.
+It was 4 a.m. when Dyatlov grabbed computer printouts and delivered them to Viktor Bryukhanov, the plant’s director.
+Bryukhanov told Moscow that the reactor was still intact, when it had actually blown to pieces and released a graphite fire onto the roof and lawn of the building.

 “I don’t know how he reached that conclusion,” said Dyatlov.
 “He did not ask me if the reactor was destroyed — and I felt too nauseated to say anything.
 There was nothing left of my insides by that time.”

-To his point, there really was nothing left for Dyatlov himself to do at that point.
+To his point, there really was nothing left for Dyatlov to do.
 Professional firefighters from Chernobyl and Pripyat were called, and 27 of them were sent to the hospital that night.
 Their courage and determination helped to get the fire under control by dawn, but nobody was wearing protective clothing that night and the only dosimeters available couldn’t even provide an accurate read of the radiation leaking out.

 The fire was eventually managed, but months of hard work by physicists, engineers, and laborers lay ahead.
 The compartmentalization of blame and Soviet bureaucracy, too, had only just begun.

-Frankly, that aspect of this catastrophe has never been more patiently explored than by HBO in their 2019 mini-series, Chernobyl.
+Frankly, that aspect of this catastrophe has never been more patiently explored than by HBO in its 2019 mini-series, Chernobyl.